⚡ Protect your fridge, protect your lifestyle — never miss a chill moment!

-The Exceline GSM-N Electronic Surge Protector is expertly engineered to shield refrigerators and freezers up to 27 cuft from power fluctuations.
-With a smart 3-minute delay feature and clear light indicators, it ensures your appliances stay safe and operational.
-Weighing only 5 ounces and backed by a 3-year warranty, this surge protector is a must-have for any modern kitchen.
+The Exceline GSM-N Electronic Surge Protector is expertly engineered to shield domestic refrigerators and freezers up to 27 Cuft from electrical disturbances including blackouts, voltage spikes, and dips.
+Featuring a 3-minute delay reconnect and intuitive LED indicators, it ensures optimal appliance safety and longevity, all backed by a 3-year warranty.

 J**S